How to Fix ‘Macrium reflect clone failed’ Error

 Try Disabling Antivirus

-As mentioned earlier, antivirus software block access to any program which they find suspicious of infecting the computer system.
+As mentioned earlier, antivirus software blocks access to any program they find suspicious of infecting the computer system.
 If the cloning process is blocked by an antivirus, you might receive the error “Access denied” along with an error code.

 To counter this situation, you can disable your antivirus software completely and then try cloning again.
 If you have more than one antivirus software on your desktop, do the same for all of them.
-Once you are absolutely sure that no antivirus is monitoring your computer, attempt at running the cloning process again.
+Once you are absolutely sure that no antivirus is monitoring your computer, attempt to run the cloning process again.

-If you are having issues cloning our hard drive, you can try making an image of it instead.
+If you are having issues cloning your hard drive, you can try making an image of it instead.
 There are slight differences between the two processes.
-Disk cloning is the procedure of copying entire contents of one drive to another which includes all the information needed to enable you to boot the operating system from the drive.
-It creates a one-to-one copy of the hard drive and these hard drives can be replaced with each other as well after the cloning process.
+Disk cloning is the procedure of copying the entire contents of one drive to another, which includes all the information needed to enable you to boot the operating system from the drive.
+It creates a one-to-one copy of the hard drive, and these hard drives can be replaced with each other after the cloning process.

-Disk imaging is a process of making a backup copy of the contents of a hard drive.
-A disk image is a type of storage files which contains all the data and the necessary information to boot into the operating system.
-However, disk image needs to be applied in order for the hard drive to work.
+Disk imaging is the process of making a backup copy of the contents of a hard drive.
+A disk image is a type of storage file that contains all the data and the necessary information to boot into the operating system.
+However, a disk image needs to be applied for the hard drive to work.

-Here, we will outline the procedure how to image your drive instead of cloning.
+Here, we will outline the procedure for how to image your drive instead of cloning it.

 1. Now click the browse button and select the location where you want the image to be created.
 Press OK when you have selected the location.